Panel Data Stationarity Test With Structural Breaks

 // Load all variables and convert country to numeric categories

-This loads our data in long format (a 225x1 matrix) so we must convert this to wide-format using the pdWide procedure.
-This procedure requires the time variable in the first column and the group indicator in the second column.
+This loads our data in long format (a 225x1 dataframe).
+Our next step, is to convert this to wide-format using the dfWider procedure.

 // Convert from long to wide format